thetkim9/LiveVideoStream/README.md

 # Live Video Streaming
-Javascript client and python server (flask flask_socketio and javascript socket.io) As you can see from the dockerfile, the streaming service is exclusively for computer vision tasks.
+Javascript client and python server (flask flask_socketio and javascript socket.io) As you can see from the dependencies, the streaming service is exclusively for computer vision tasks.

 ## What it does
 1. Client sends to the server a video frame created from client's webcam.